 We follow an analogous approach and examine whether a monthly index based on Mangee's (2011) data can predict future stock-price movements.
 This data set tracks the importance of a wide range of factors and how news about them affects the market's forecasting.
 Here, we focus on the historical events that, according to Bloomberg News, underpinned market participants' forecasting and stock-price movements.
-These events play a key role in our argument that unforeseeable change and Knightian uncertainty drive market outcomes.
-We categorize a historical event as positive (negative) if Bloomberg News reported it as contributing to a rise (fall) in stock prices on a given day.
+These events play a key role in our argument that unforeseeable change and Knightian uncertainty drive market outcomes.14 We categorize a historical event as positive (negative) if Bloomberg News reported it as contributing to a rise (fall) in stock prices on a given day.
 We construct a net unforeseeable change index (UCI) which tracks the number of positive events relative to the number of negative events.

-The relevance of Knightian uncertainty poses considerable difficulties for quantitative testing of net UCI's predictive power; for example, a linear regression model would miss structural changes.15 We thus examine nalists sometimes also rely on Thompson-Reuters and other companies that regularly conduct surveys of professional participants' expectations.
+The relevance of Knightian uncertainty poses considerable difficulties for quantitative testing of net UCI's predictive power; for example, a linear regression model would miss structural changes.15 We thus examine the question in qualitative terms: does our index of historical events predict the direction of change of the Standard and Poor's (S&P) 500 price index?
+Table 1 reports our results at the one-, three-, six-, and 12-month forecast horizons.